Paliak/PaliaksNotes/docs/Keeper/index.md

 ![User edit page of the request tracker software showing interesting details about the Lise user](Assets/user_edit_page.jpg)

-Since we have a password and a user now let's run hydra on ssh to see if we can get a login (Doesn't make much sense to fuzz the app any more, we're root).
+Since we have a password and a user now let’s run hydra on ssh to see if we can get a login (Doesn’t make much sense to fuzz the app anymore, we’re root).

 ```BASH
 $ echo "lnorgaard" >> loot/leakedUsers